grantcarthew/start-prototype/docs/design/design-records/dr-032-asset-metadata-schema.md

 - Example: `["git", "review", "quality", "pre-commit"]`

 **sha** (string)
-- Git blob SHA of the content file (not metadata file)
+- Git blob SHA of all asset files concatenated (excludes `.meta.toml`)
+- For single-file assets: SHA of that file
+- For multi-file assets: SHA of files concatenated in sorted order
 - 40-character hexadecimal string
 - Used for update detection via comparison
 - Example: `"a1b2c3d4e5f6789012345678901234567890abcd"`